The Magic of the Wet Worm Nymph Fly in Freshwater Fishing

 Panfish

 Bluegill, crappie, pumpkinseed, and similar panfish are strong candidates for this pattern.
-They usually feed in slower water, around weeds, docks, brush, and sheltered shorelines.
+They usually feed in slower water around weeds, docks, brush, and sheltered shorelines.
 Their feeding style is opportunistic, and they often respond well to small, subtle flies that resemble easy meals.

 The wet worm nymph fly is useful here because it can be fished slowly and delicately.
-Panfish do not always demand a fast retrieve.
+Panfish do not always require a fast retrieve.
 In many cases, a slight drift or gentle strip is enough to trigger a strike.
 Because panfish often feed in schools, one fish can lead to several more.

 Bass